Menu

 print(result[:150])

-You get a wall of text.
-Maybe numbered, maybe paragraphs, maybe bullets.
-If your code expects a table, this falls apart.
+What comes back is a block of unstructured text.
+Could be numbered, could be paragraphs, could be bullets.
+If your code expects a table, everything falls apart.

 good = """List the 8 planets in order from the Sun.